sarahishamsaied/Pharmacy-System/README.md

 > # Project Overview
 >
 > Pharmacy App is a desktop-based solution.
 This system software is developed by C# and .NET Framework with user friendly functionalities.
-Designed to keep the track record of the products, sales, customers and employees with simple CRUD operations.
+Designed to keep track record of products, sales, customers and staff members with simple CRUD operations.
 >
 # Features
 | Feature | Preview |